SudhirYadav5678/amazonClone/README.md

 # amazonClone
-This is an amazon clone made
+This is an amazon clone made by Sudhir Yadav.